 The country's perfect location and healthy financial policy have helped to ensure that the Netherlands has grown into an important import and export nation.
 The country's most important industrial activities include oil refineries, chemicals, foodstuff processing and the development of electronic products.
-Germany, Belgium, Luxembourg, China, Great Britain, France and the United States are the country's main import partners.
+Germany, Belgium, Luxembourg, China, Great Britain, France, Russia and the United States are the country's main import partners.
 All the above-mentioned countries, including Italy, are also the country's most influential export partners.
+It should be noted, however, that exports to and imports from Russia are currently restricted by a number of international sanctions packages.